JohnAbel/shan_abel_AVP_VIP_modeling/README.md

 To generate the example trajectories of Fig 6, run `example_5x_scn.py`.

-To perform the parameter sweep for relative coupling strength, run `simulate_changing_coupling.py`, followed by `perform_mic_calculation.py` for calculating MIC, then `stats_changing_parameter.py` for the statistical analysis and Fig S9C.
+To perform the parameter sweep for neurotransmission pathway strength, run `simulate_changing_parameter.py`, and to perform the parameter sweep for ratios of cell types, run `simulate_changing_celltypes.py`.

-To perform the sweep for relative fractions of AVP and VIP cells with equal coupling strength, run `simulate_changing_celltypes.py` followed by `perform_mic_calculation.py` for calculating MIC, then `stats_changing_celltypes.py` for the statistical analysis and Fig S9C.
+Once these simulationa are run, use `perform_mic_calculation.py` for calculating MIC, then `stats_changing_parameter.py` for the statistical analysis and Fig 5.

 For questions, contact jhabel01 at gmail dot com.